ONLINE VIDEO PRACTICES:

-These are valuable resources for people in pain, health care practitioners that work with people in pain, or anyone looking for well rounded yoga practices with a variety of modifications for the movements, breathing, meditation, hand mudras & mantras.
+These are valuable online video practices for people in pain, health care practitioners that work with people in pain, or anyone looking for well rounded yoga practices with a variety of modifications for the movements, breathing, meditation, hand mudras and mantras.
 The series includes 7 different practices, each with a different theme; filmed in the breathtaking nature of Canada’s Saltspring Island, British Columbia.
 The videos are not meant to act as medical advice or to replace your current treatment.
 Please seek guidance and clearance from your medical professional prior to participation in these videos.

 Yoga Therapy: Hope and Possibility for People in Chronic Pain

 Shelly Prosko, PT, CPI, C-IAYT specializes in helping people with chronic pain.

 In this video, Shelly shares how chronic (persistent) pain is complex with many different factors.
 Yoga therapy, which is accessible, empowering, low cost and effective, can be a part of your comprehensive pain management solution.